holochain-open-dev/holochain-client-csharp/README.md

     }
 ````

-The Shutdown method is not used by the 'DefaultLogger', and so far is only used by the [NextGenSoftware.Logging.NLog](https://www.nuget.org/packages/NextGenSoftware.Logging.Nlog) package.
+The Shutdown method is not used by the `DefaultLogger`, and so far is only used by the [NextGenSoftware.Logging.NLog](https://www.nuget.org/packages/NextGenSoftware.Logging.Nlog) package.

 <!--
 #### Logger